hreikin/pelican-css/README.md

 </html>
 ```

-That's it!
-Run your standard `make html` or `make publish`
-commands and your CSS will be copied and ref'd in the right places.

 The previous code only works for articles.
-For most people that's
+For most people, that's
 enough.
 If you want to enable custom CSS in pages too insert the
 following code your `<head>` tag...